docker/docs/install-beta.md

 ### Configure user-supplied Certificates

-To install Orca with your own external root CA, you create a named volume called **orca-server-certs** on the same system where you plan to install the Orca server.
+To install UCP with your own external root CA, you create a named volume called **ucp-server-certs** on the same system where you plan to install the UCP server.

-1. Log into the machine where you intend to install Orca.
+1. Log into the machine where you intend to install UCP.

-2. If you haven't already done so, create a named volume called **orca-server-certs**.
+2. If you haven't already done so, create a named volume called **ucp-server-certs**.

 3. Ensure the volume's top-level directory contains these files: